a-g-benson/BTM-BESS-Cost-Modeling/README.md

-# Replication Data and Code for ``Customized Predictions of the Installed Cost of Behind-the-Meter Batter Energy Storage Systems''
+# Statistical modeling of the upfront, fully-installed cost of BTM BESS using data from California

-statistical modeling for the upfront cost of BTM BESS using data from California
+This GitHub repository provides replication datd and core for ``Customized Predictions of the Installed Cost of Behind-the-Meter Batter Energy Storage Systems,'' which is currently under review at *Energy Reports*.